 Italian White Truffles

 Tuber Magnatum.
-Intensely intoxicating, pungent and aromatic of fresh-pressed garlic juice and sweet Parmigiano-Reggiano—offer an elevated, experience. shave them raw over finished dishes.
+Intensely intoxicating, pungent and aromatic of fresh-pressed garlic juice and sweet Parmigiano-Reggiano—offer an elevated, experience.
+Shave them raw over finished dishes.
 Available early November through mid-January.

 Fall Black Truffles

 Tuber Uncinatum.These beauties from Umbria and Le Marche (also known as fall Burgundy truffles) are firm and dense, with subtle, earthy, woodsy aromas—like a stroll in the hills after the rains.
-Shave into dishes and cook to release thier full fall flavor.
+Shave into dishes and cook to release their full fall flavor.
 Available early November through mid-December.

 Périgord Black Truffles

 Tuber Melanosporum.
 Their pungency is deep and rich, reminiscent of earth and cocoa.
 The aroma is longer and much earthier than the white truffle, so they can be used in cooking.
 Available early December through mid-February.

 First and foremost, refrigerate your truffle when you get it home (these babies are perishable!).
 Fresh truffles like an environment that is neither too moist nor too dry.
 We’ll wrap them in cheesecloth for you to hold just the right amount of moisture in.
 Keep them refrigerated, wrapped in their cheesecloth and tucked in an airtight container.
 Truffles are best used within 3–4 days of purchase.

 Get the most out of your fresh truffles